Großstadtrevier

 Großstadtrevier (roughly (Big) City Police Station) is a German television series, broadcast on Germany's Das Erste of the ARD.
 First aired on 16 December 1986, the show is one of the most popular television series in the country.
-It follows the everyday work of a fictional police station on the Kiez of Hamburg.
+It follows the everyday work of a fictional police station in the Kiez of Hamburg.

 Synopsis

 The series depicts everyday police work in the Hamburg district of St. Pauli and the neighborhood, focusing on the officers of the fictional 14th Police Station/PK14 (until season 23, the 14th Police Precinct).
 The plot essentially consists of three sub-areas.

 First, there is the area of everyday police work, dealing primarily with minor offenses such as theft, neighborhood disputes, traffic offenses, and family disputes.
 Here, the often unbureaucratic and interpersonal assistance provided by officers, especially when it comes to elderly citizens, children, and the homeless, is presented as an almost natural part of the job.

 Furthermore, there is the area around the neighborhood and Reeperbahn, where the officers primarily deal with prostitution, human trafficking, drugs, and violence, but also address the concerns of the people who live and work there.
 Real locations such as the drag cabaret Pulverfass and the boxing bar Zur Ritze were also used for this.
 Dirk Matthies's numerous contacts in the neighborhood often prove helpful when working on the Reeperbahn.

 The third section focuses on the private lives of the police officers of PK14 and their interactions at work, true to the motto "One for all, all for one."
 The cohesion and familial relationship between the officers are particularly emphasized here; this is evident in shared trips to the countryside and after-work beers at their local pub, Big Harry (formerly Elli's).
 The officers' private activities, which occasionally also become official business, are also frequently featured in the series.

 Major crimes such as murder, hostage-taking, and robbery are also occasionally addressed.